-- 1.4.
+1.4.
 Will propose to the Council:

 - the MTFS.

-- the annual budget and council tax level.
+- the annual budget and Council Tax level.

-- a combined annual report including the TMS, treasury management policy, and the prudential, treasury management and commercial investment strategy indicators.
+- a combined annual report including the TMS, Treasury Management Policy, and the Treasury Management and Commercial Investment Strategy prudential indicators.

-- after considering the views of the appropriate Overview and Scrutiny panel and representatives of the business community, set financial priorities, allocate and re-allocate resources in accordance with the limits in this code, monitor and review financial performance.

-- approve the risk management strategy.
+- after considering the views of the appropriate Overview and Scrutiny Panel and representatives of the business community, set financial priorities, allocate and re-allocate resources in accordance with the limits in this code, monitor and review financial performance. - approve the Risk Management Strategy.